-The Safety Act, NHTSA's enabling statute, requires motor vehicles sold in the U.S. to be certified to comply with applicable federal motor vehicle safety standards, known as "FMVSS."
-NHTSA does not provide the certification; the entity self-certifies the vehicle through independent testing and evaluation and then affixing a label to the vehicle which indicates compliance with applicable FMVSS.
+The National Traffic and Motor Vehicle Safety Act (Safety Act), NHTSA's enabling statute, requires motor vehicles sold in the United States to be certified to comply with the applicable FMVSS.
+14 NHTSA does not provide the certification; the entity self-certifies the vehicle 15 through independent testing and evaluation and then affixing a label to the vehicle which indicates compliance with applicable FMVSS.
 The Safety Act requires "the exercise of 'reasonable care' in issuing a certification of compliance with safety standards."
-12
+16

-Mopeds, if considered a type of motorcycle because they can sustain speeds of 20 mph and up, should comply with the following standards:
+Mopeds, if considered a type of motorcycle because they can sustain speeds of 20 mph and up, should comply with the following17 standards: